DerimB/AccountManagerWebApp/README.md

 # Account Manager Website Application

 ## Overview
 This project builds upon the foundation of a password management database which I created previously.
-The goal is to enhance the system by implementing features that make it more robust and user-friendly.
+The goal was to enhance the system by implementing features that make it more robust and user-friendly.
 This was done by adding PHP, HTML, and CSS to create a website application to put the database to use.

 ## Features
 - **Relation Separation**: Content in flat relations is separated into distinct relations.